ioanniskousis/To-Do-List/README.md

   - By selecting a project its to-dos appear on the right.
 Each task shows its priority, title, due date, and completion checkbox.
 The completion check can be used in place.
   - Clicking on the title of a task shows the to-do edit form.
   - To add new tasks click the plus button at the top-right of the to-dos list.
-  - Each task allows us to enter a title, a description, a notes field to track the procedure keeping notes, due date, priority, completion checkbox and a checklist with description.
+  - Each task allows us to enter a title, a description, a notes field to track the procedure keeping notes, due date, priority, completion checkbox, and a checklist with description.
   - All entities can be deleted from their relevant edit views.
   - Since the persistence of data is achieved using the localStorage, all the data inserted or edited are available only on the computer and the particular browser which have been used.